Skip to article frontmatterSkip to article content

 • Given that only for certain objective functions, the Graver augmentation is guaranteed to find a globally optimal solution, the algorithm is initialized in several points.

 This algorithm can be adapted to take advantage of Quantum Computers by leveraging them as black-box Ising/QUBO problem solvers.
-In particular, obtaining several feasible solution points for the augmentation and computing the Kernel of the constraint matrix can be posed as QUBO problems.
+In particular, obtaining several feasible solution points for the augmentation and computing the kernel of the constraint matrix can be posed as QUBO problems.
 After obtaining these solutions, other routines implemented in classical computers are used to solve the optimization problems, making this a hybrid quantum-classical algorithm.

 Introduction to Graver basis computation